Docmaps-Project/ts-api-server/packages/runtime/README.md

 pnpm test:integration
 ```

-If you have never done this before, the tests may timeout due to invoking a `docker pull` for the `oxigraph` image, which
+**WARN:** If you have never done this before, the tests may timeout due to invoking a `docker pull` for the `oxigraph` image, which
 is used for a local triplestore to use during integration tests.

+## Running locally with Docker and Oxigraph

+See the instructions in repository root.
+You can invoke workspace root scripts like `pnpm run -w compose:up` wihout changing directory.

 ### Misc